Terma (religion): Tibetan Buddhist tradition

-In this way, one may see the tradition of terma and tertön as analogous to that of inspiration and providing a legitimate cultural forum to ensure continuation of tantric tradition, and ensuring Tibetan Buddhism's and Bön's continued relevancy in an evolving world.
+In this way, one may see the tradition of terma and tertön as analogous to that of inspiration and providing a legitimate cultural forum to ensure continuation of tantric tradition, and ensure Tibetan Buddhism's and Bön's continued relevancy in an evolving world.

 The terma tradition is particularly prevalent in, and significant to, the Nyingma lineage.
 Two of the most famous 20th-century tertöns, Jigdral Yeshe Dorje (2nd Dudjom Rinpoche) and Dilgo Khyentse, were Nyingmapa.
-Tertön are also prevalent in Bön traditions and a few tertön have been Kagyupa.
+Tertön are also prevalent in Bön traditions and a few tertön are Kagyupa.

 Padmasambhava and Yeshe Tsogyal and principal students secreted away and hid religious texts, ritual objects, relics, et cetera, to be discovered when conditions were ripe for the revelation of their contents.
 The hidden teachings also secured and protected Buddhism during the time of persecution under Langdarma.
-Some of these terma have been rediscovered and special terma lineages established throughout Tibet as a result.
+Some of these terma have been rediscovered and special terma lineages have been established throughout Tibet as a result.
 Out of this activity developed, especially within the Nyingma tradition, two ways of dharma transmission: the so-called "long oral transmission" from teacher to student in unbroken disciplic lineages, and the "short transmission" of terma.
 The foremost revealers of these terma were the Five Terton Kings and the Eight Lingpas.
 In the 19th century, the most famous three were the Khyen-Kong-Chok sum: Jamyang Khyentse Wangpo, Jamgon Kongtrul and Orgyen Chokgyur Lingpa.

-Terma have been relayed by nāga and the dakini - of the underworld and the heavens, respectively - and have also been hidden by teachers such as the great translator Longchenpa.
+Terma has been relayed by nāga and the dakini—of the underworld and the heavens, respectively—and has also been hidden by teachers such as the great translator Longchenpa.
 Sometimes terma are discovered by a master and re-concealed for a later tertön to find.